jmvlangen/DnDtracker/D&D tracker/README.txt

 --7) Advanced usage of collections------------------------------------------------------ Collections as described in section 3b) can be used to create your own types of values with special behavior.
 This is all done by assigning values to some special hidden variables inside the collection.
-This section will describe what these values are and what effect they have when set.
+This section will describe what these variables are and what effect they have when set.

 ---a) Value-----------------------------------------------------------------------------
 A collection can be given special behavior that should happen when it is evaluated.
 To do this one has to create and set the value of the hidden variable named
 	_value
-If this variable inside a collection, then whenever that collection is evaluated that variable will be evaluated instead.
+If this variable inside a collection is defined, then whenever that collection is evaluated that variable will be evaluated instead.

 For example, when we evaluate
 	{ a = 3 , b = 5 , _value = a + b }